kopecmartin/tempest-plugin-demo/README.md

 sample config generation.
 For generating a sample tempest.conf, see [Generating a sample tempest.conf](#generating-a-sample-tempest.conf) section.

-What we're going to return a list of tuples where each tuple contains name of our option group and a list of the options which belong to that group.
+What we're going to return is a list of tuples where each tuple contains name of our option group and a list of the options which belong to that group.
 So there will be as many tuples as option groups we defined.
 Plus, if want to have service option included in a sample tempest.conf, we may